rodskey856/create-azure-vm/README.md

 <img src="https://i.imgur.com/WrBFPuz.png"/>
 </p>
 <p>
-Out of curiosity, I viewed the various components of my new VM using Network Watcher in Azure.
-As you can see, when you create a VM, it’s not just the virtual machine itself that is created.
-Along with the VM (VM-1), Azure also created a virtual network (VM-Lab-vnet), a subnet (default), a virtual NIC (vm-1960), a Network Security Group a.k.a. firewall (VM-1-nsg), and a public IP address (VM-1-ip).
+ I then went to Netork Watcher for a visual of all the components that make up the Virtual Machine.
+These components consist of Virtual Network, subnet (default), a virtual NIC, a network group aka Firewall, and public IP address.
 </p>
 <br />